Downtown Bluffton SC

 Parks in Downtown Bluffton

 Looking to spend your day outside soaking up the sun, water, a warm breeze, and a stunning sunset?
-How about walking under venerable angel oaks trees by the mystical waters of the Lowcountry discovering historic landmarks hidden along the roadside?
+How about walking under venerable angel oaks trees by the mystical waters of the Lowcountry and discovering historic landmarks hidden along the roadside?
 So are we!
-We recommend visiting any of Bluffton’s parks with your family to explore, create memories for a lifetime and take the perfect Instagram moment highlighting all that’s Bluffton.
+We recommend visiting Bluffton’s parks with your family to explore, create memories for a lifetime and take the perfect Instagram moment highlighting all that’s Bluffton.
 Explore DuBois Park or Martin Family Park both right next door to each other.

 Bluffton SC Wright Family Park Entrance